ealong/Trilogy-Tutor-Auto-Emailer/README.md

 **Installation:**

-1. Clone the repository and pip install the requirements (in terminal, navigate to folder then run 'pip install -r requirements.txt').
+1. Clone the repository and pip install the requirements (in terminal, navigate to folder then run 'pip install -r requirements.txt' (or 'pip3 install -r requirements.txt' if you have multiple versions of Python installed).

 2. Enable the Gmail, Google Calendar, and Google Sheets APIs in your Google account.
  * The Easy Way: